equinor/api-strategy/docs/rest_guidelines.md

 ## <a id="versioning"></a>Versioning

 Handling changes to APIs without breaking client integration can be a challenge.
 There is no industry standard approach to versioning for REST APIs.
-A few different approaches are common.
+The most common approaches are included in this section.

 API versioning can come with a significant cost.
 Supporting multiple versions of the API can make development, testing, operation and evolving the API much more complex.
 Therefore, versioning should be avoided whenever possible, and the _API Evolution_ (no versioning) approach should be used.